INCF/pykCSD/README.rst

 Features
 --------

-* Estimation of potentials and CSD in 1D case
+* Estimation of potentials and CSD in 1D, 2D case
+* TODO:
-* TODO: estimation of potentials and CSD in 2D, 3D case
+	* estimation of potentials and CSD in 3D case
+	* management of time-dependent datasets
+	* GUI